 Do you ever feel like you are too insignificant for God to want to use to fill those big dreams you have?

-All throughout the Bible, God uses the weak, He uses the average, the plain, the ignored, to do great things.
+All throughout the Bible, God uses the weak and broken, He uses the average, the plain, the ignored, to do great things.

 God knows what you have need of before you even ask.
 He knows your pain points.
 God sees your dream and if He planted it in you don’t you believe He will equip you for it?